 Is it for you?

-This is a moderate objective and while guests do not need to have any previous mountaineering experience, good hiking fitness is required.
+This objective is aimed at strong hikers and scramblers.
+While guests do not need to have any previous mountaineering experience, good hiking fitness is required.